 Since the end of 2008, KBC Group has issued EUR 7 billion of perpetual, non-transferable core-capital instruments with no voting rights, which rank equally with ordinary shares upon liquidation, to the Belgian State (the Federale Participatie- en Investeringsmaatschappij) and the Flemish Region of Belgium (EUR 3.5 billion each).
 The transaction with the Belgian State was concluded in December 2008 and the transaction with the Flemish Region of Belgium was closed in July 2009.
 KBC Group has used the proceeds of these transactions to strengthen the core capital of its banking activities by in total EUR 5.5 billion via ordinary capital increases in KBC Bank and to increase the solvency margin of its insurance activities by EUR 1.5 billion (via ordinary capital increases in KBC Insurance NV).
-The other features of these transactions are described in the 2012 Annual Report of KBC Bank.

 In 2012, KBC Group repaid EUR 3.5 billion (plus a 15% penalty) to the Belgian State (EUR 0.5 billion in the beginning of the year, EUR 3.0 billion at the end).
 Furthermore, KBC Group repaid EUR 1.5 billion (plus a 50% penalty) to the Flemish Region of Belgium by way of two accelerated payments (EUR 1.17 billion in July 2013, EUR 0.33 billion in January 2014).
 The agreement with the European Commission involves repaying the outstanding balance of EUR 2 billion between 2015 and 2020 in six equal instalments of EUR 0.33 billion (plus penalty), with each repayment being made before 31 December of the relevant year.
-However, KBC Group may opt to further accelerate these repayments, if its capital position so allows and the NBB grants its approval.
+However, KBC Group may opt to further accelerate these repayments, if its capital position so allows and the

+NBB grants its approval.